General Program Information

 How long will it take to complete an application?

 On average, it takes about 30 minutes for most of our customers to complete the on-line application.
+This is the quickest way to apply.
 Once you finish filling out the application, you may submit it to DCF automatically by using our e-signature option.
-You can also print and complete a paper version of the application.
-Once you complete the paper application, you can mail, fax or take it to any customer service center.

 What happens next?